mmbman/Katagiri/1987-01-24-Zazen-Dropping-Off-Body-and-Mind.md

 That’s why I mentioned, in the beginning, if you start to do zazen, you feel wonderful, because lots of excitement there.
 Because you can see the lightning and thunder, which you have never experienced.
 It’s wonderful!
 Then, when you go gradually, deeply into Zen practice – finally you are very confused.
 Because something is sneaking in, *invading* you, very slowly.
 Very slowly.
 Kind of, you know, [...] squeezing your neck like a jellyfish. *[Laughter.]* You don’t notice it, but actually it’s really something, you know, [suffocating you].
 So you say, finally, “Please!” *[He laughs.]* Okay?
 So that is very difficult.
 But you have to go through.

 And if you go through, in the middle of Zen Buddhism, then you can see many things.
 And also, something sneaking in, invading your life, that’s pretty hard to stay with.
 But if you go through it, that something sneaking into your life turns into [...] effort, great energies.
 Okay?
 Believe me.
-If you don’t believe me, please believe Buddha. *[He laughs.]* It’s exactly great energies.
-Because energy is just like that.
-Energy is coming up.
+If you don’t believe me, please believe Buddha. *[He laughs.]* It’s *exactly* great energies.
+Because energy is just like that; energy is coming up.
 That’s why energy or human effort is just like spring water coming from the ground.
-Okay?

-Because true reality is structured by the emptiness.
-Structure of the world is kind of, you know, the blueprint.
-You have to live in the structure of the world.
-Okay?
+Because true reality is structured by emptiness.
+[The] structure of the world is kind of [like] the blueprint: you have to live in the structure of the world.
 At that time, that is called true reality.
-At that time you don’t know what’s going on there.
+At that time, you don’t know what’s going on there.
 But you have to be there.

 And also, you have to be there because you are looking for that point.
 That’s why you sit down.
-Okay?

 Usually we are always involved in intellectual understanding.
-That is important as a blueprint.
+That is important, as a blueprint.
 It is important, but it’s very difficult to taste true reality, which is going on as a flow activity, flow process of life.
 So, that’s why practice is very important.
 Zazen is really [the] essence of our practice, [the] basic essence, basic practice for us.
 That’s why zazen is very important for us.

 Alright.
 That is called “zazen is casting off or dropping off the body and mind.”
 Body and mind is [zazen], and the dropping off body and mind is zazen.